Jump (Blackpink song): Commercial performance

 In South Korea, "Jump" debuted at number 41 on the Circle Digital Chart for the week dated July 12 with less than two days of tracking.
 In its first full tracking week, the song rose to number three, where it remained for another seven consecutive weeks.
 In its eleventh week on the chart, "Jump" rose to a new peak at number two.
 In other Asian countries, "Jump" topped the charts in Malaysia, Singapore.
 Taiwan, Thailand, and Vietnam, and reached the top ten in Hong Kong.
 India.
 Indonesia, Japan, the Philippines, Saudi Arabia, and the United Arab Emirates.
 In North America, the song debuted at number 28 on the US Billboard Hot 100, earning the group their milestone tenth entry on the chart.
 It became their longest-running song on the Billboard Hot 100 and their first to spend 10 weeks on the chart.
-With this, Blackpink joined BTS, Fifty Fifty, Huntr/x and Saja Boys as the only K-pop groups to have a song chart for 10 weeks.
-It also debuted at number 19 on the Canadian Hot 100.
+With this, Blackpink joined BTS, Fifty Fifty, Huntrix and the Saja Boys as the only K-pop groups to have a song chart for 10 weeks.
+On January 15, 2026, "Jump" was certified gold by the Recording Industry Association of America (RIAA) for surpassing 500,000 units sold in the United States, achieved through streaming alone.
+It also debuted at number 19 on the Billboard Canadian Hot 100, later receiving a platinum certification from Music Canada.

 "Jump" reached the top ten in several European nations, including Austria, the Czech Republic, Germany, Greece, Latvia, Lithuania, Luxembourg, the Netherlands, Poland, and Switzerland.
 It also entered the top 20 in France, Hungary, Ireland, Portugal, Slovakia, and the United Kingdom, and the top 40 in Flanders, Wallonia, Spain, and Sweden.
 In Latin America, "Jump" entered the top ten in Peru, the top 20 in Brazil and Chile, and the top 30 in Bolivia.
 In Oceania, the song entered the top 15 in both Australia and New Zealand.